 Rough surfaces and edges are not only unsightly.
 If you take a seat at the kitchen island or similar counter seating, your legs will slide in under the worktop which hangs over the edge.
 No matter what type of clothing your are wearing, the rough stone can cause damage.
 Especially if you are wearing pantihose or something similarly delicate.
 Polished undersides will make sure that this does not happen.

-So, while some might immediately right of underside stone polishing as unnecessary, it’s good to keep an open mind and remember that there are certain circumstances that make this the better choice than simply leaving the stone in its rough state.
+So, while some might immediately write off underside stone polishing as unnecessary, it’s good to keep an open mind and remember that there are certain circumstances that make this the better choice than simply leaving the stone in its rough state.